• Ticket Fines and Penalties in Iowa

 Penalties for Drivers Younger than 21

-• Subsequent Offenses: 90-day suspension.
+• Subsequent Offenses: Suspension for 90 days.

 Drivers who refuse chemical testing?

-• First Offense: One-year revocation.
+• First Offense: Revocation for 1 year.

-• Subsequent Offenses: Two-year revocation.
+• Subsequent Offenses: Revocation for 2 years.

-NOTE: Drivers who submit to chemical testing are eligible for a 10-day temporary driving permit; those who don’t submit are ineligible.
+NOTE: Drivers who submit to chemical testing are eligible for a temporary driving permit; those who don't submit are ineligible.

 Understand that these are just the suspension- and revocation-related penalties.
 Refer to IA OWI for more information.

-Younger than 18
+Younger than 18 years old

 Drivers with graduated driver’s licenses (the instruction permits and intermediate licenses that come before a full driver’s license) must maintain crash- and violation-free periods before they can move on to the next license.

-• Get a traffic ticket conviction, and you’ll have to restart the whole period.
+Get a traffic ticket conviction, and you'll have to restart the whole period.

 Penalties for Iowa Commercial Drivers